Roof Pitch & Slope Calculator

 What's the rafter length for a given pitch?

-Rafter length per foot of run = √(rise² + 12²) ÷ 12, which is the same as the pitch multiplier.
-For a 6/12 pitch, that's 13.4 inches of rafter per 12 inches of horizontal run.
-For a 20-foot horizontal run, you'd need 20 × 13.4/12 = 22.4 feet of rafter (before adding overhangs and seat cuts).
-The calculator above shows rafter length per foot in the results — multiply by your run to get total rafter length.
+Rafter length per foot of run = √(rise² + 12²) ÷ 12, the same as the pitch multiplier.
+For a 6/12 pitch (26.6°), that's 13.4 inches (34 cm) of rafter per 12 inches (30 cm) of horizontal run, or about 1.12 m of rafter per meter of run.
+For a 20-foot (6 m) horizontal run, you'd need 20 × 13.4/12 = 22.4 feet (6.7 m) of rafter (before overhangs and seat cuts).
+The calculator above shows rafter per foot (imperial) or per meter (metric).
+Multiply by your run for total rafter length.

 How accurate is this calculator?